Sunak to set out plans on net-zero commitments

 “We’re not going to save the planet by bankrupting the British people,” she told Times Radio.

+But former prime minister Boris Johnson said “business must have certainty about our Net Zero commitments” and “we cannot afford to falter now or in any way lose our ambition for this country”.

-But the potential policy shift also alarmed the car industry, which has invested on the basis of a 2030 shift away from petrol and diesel.
+The potential policy also alarmed the car industry, which has invested on the basis of a 2030 shift away from petrol and diesel.

 Ford UK chairwoman Lisa Brankin said: “Our business needs three things from the UK Government: ambition, commitment and consistency.